-Visit Kichu Lhakhang, built in 659 A.D by the Tibetan king Srongsen Gampo.
+Visit Kichu Lhakhang, built-in 659 A.D by the Tibetan king Srongsen Gampo.
 The Monastery is one of the 108 monasteries built across the Himalayan region by the Tibetan King to subdue the Demoness that lay across the Himalayan region.
-Rest of the monasteries lie in other neighboring countries.
-Dinner and over night in Hotel.
+The rest of the monasteries lie in other neighboring countries.
+Dinner and overnight in Hotel.

 Day 02.
 Paro, Trek to Taktsang Monastery: